Generated Architecture

 │ ├── index.ts # Exports all operation functions and config

-│ ├── config.ts # Global configuration types and helpers
+│ ├── runtime.ts # Global configuration types and helpers

 │ └── <operationId>.ts # Individual operation function for each endpoint